 As his business grew, Ron expanded from farmers’ markets to kiosks in local malls, and he started hiring staff to help him build it.
 He started offerings more than juices, adding to-go wraps and vegan cupcakes to the menu, and built a steady client base quickly.

 “I was able to introduce a healthy product at a good price point that everyone was able to afford,” he says.

 When Ron was ready to open his own brick-and-mortar location, he started looking for a working capital boost to make it a reality.
 He was referred to Pursuit through the food council at a local mall, and he was connected with Pursuit’s Jim Paguaga and Nicole Scribner.

-“Me, being an African American, you always hear these nightmare stories that you don’t get the same fair shake as a white man,” says Ron.
-“Yet they loved the fact I was a young African American entrepreneur.
-They were able to show me that it doesn’t matter your color.
-We’re interested in you because you’re an entrepreneur.”
+“As an African American, you always hear these nightmare stories that you don’t get the same fair shake as a white man,” says Ron.
+“Yet they respected the fact I was a young African American entrepreneur.
+They were able to show me that my color doesn’t matter.
+They were interested in me because I am an entrepreneur.”

 “Ron was ready to expand,” says Nicole.
 “The business was producing solid results in the almost 12 months they had been open, and they needed a bigger space.”

 Ron also credits Jim with helping build confidence in himself, especially when he needed advice on confronting challenges to opening his brick-and-mortar location.
 Speaking on his experience with Ron, Jim says, “Ron’s business is a truly great success story for any entrepreneur — it was started as a good idea to help his mother in the hospital.
 But, it ended up being a great idea that the rest of the community could also be helped — Ron’s Six Juice Company did just that!”

 Ron’s advice to business owners following their dreams